fritzy/Dulcimer/README.md

 * derived fields
 * field types and validation

 The models in this ORM use [VeryModel](https://github.com/fritzy/verymodel).
-Dulcimer modeels extend the definitions and methods.
+Dulcimer models extend the definitions and methods.

 :point\_up: Currently Dulcimer supports LevelUp based backends.
 Work for Riak support is nearly finished using [levelup-riak](https://github.com/fritzy/levelup-riak) with more to come.